Ancient History and Classical Archaeology (BA)

 Alternatively, you may choose to spend a year at our partner university of Monash, Australia, at the end of your second year.
 The Study Abroad Team based in the Office for Global Engagement offers support for these activities, and the Department's dedicated Study Abroad Co-ordinator can provide more specific information and assistance.

-A level BBB to include grade C/grade 4 in GCSE Mathematics (or equivalent)
+A level: BBC to include grade C/grade 4 in GCSE Mathematics (or equivalent)

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.